-Larynx cancer is a type of head and neck cancers.
+Larynx cancer is a type of head and neck cancer.
 It is the 9th most common type of cancer in India.
 In 2018, 28,721 new cases of larynx cancer were reported in India.

-Larynx is the part between the base of the tongue and the trachea, which is made up of cartilages.
-It contains the vocal cords, which vibrate and produce sounds and help to speak.
+The larynx is the part between the base of the tongue and the trachea, which is made up of cartilages.
+It contains the vocal cords, which vibrate and produce sounds, and help to speak.
 The larynx also helps to breathe and swallow.
-There are three parts of the larynx- the upper part or the supraglottis, the middle part or the glottis, and the lower part or the subglottis.
+There are three parts of the larynx- the upper part of the supraglottis, the middle part of the glottis, and the lower part of the subglottis.

 Approximately 35% of laryngeal cancers begin in the supraglottis, 60% in the glottis, and only 5% in the subglottis.